Periodically Driven Sachdev-Ye-Kitaev Models

 \textbf{Conclusions and Outlook.---}We studied the heating dynamics in periodically driven heavy Fermi liquids and strange metals.
 We focus on generalized SYK models, which remain exactly solvable using non-equilibrium field theory.
 These systems absorb energy exponentially quickly at late times, as they approach their infinite temperature states.
 While the strange metal thermalizes almost instantaneously, the heavy Fermi liquid requires a comparatively long time to equilibrate.
-We argue that this behavior is a result of relatively weakly interacting quasi-particle excitations whose lifetime scales as $1/T^2$ at low temperatures.
+We argue that this behavior is a result of relatively weakly interacting quasiparticle excitations whose lifetime scales as $1/T^2$ at low temperatures.
 This effect provides an alternative route to suppress heating in more complex periodically driven systems in the future.
 We also report a prethermal regime for high-frequency drives and propose experimental opportunities to probe non-equilibrium SYK physics irradiating irregularly shaped graphene flakes.

-Different flavors of SYK models offer exciting possibilities to study exactly non-equilibrium dynamics in the presence of strong interactions.
+Our approach can be readily generalized to higher-dimensional SYK systems with potentially topologically nontrivial band structures.
+Such models would offer new routes to explore the interplay of transport topology, periodic driving and strong correlations.

 {S\arabic{page}} {S\arabic{section}} {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}}

 \onecolumngrid